KSheridan86/project-5-RossAnthonyDesigns/README.md

 Stripe server error:
 I noticed that after the site was deployed to Heroku I could not access the checkout page, I would receive a server error message instead.
-Turns out it was an easy fix, I had forgot to include environment variables in Heroku.
+Turns out it was an easy fix, I had forgotten to include environment variables in Heroku.

 CORS warnings in the console:
 During testing I noticed that when using Firefox, when I navigate to the payments page, Lots of CORS warnings show up one after the other.